31 really useful websites for students

 Best for: Harvard referencing

-Imagine if there was a Harvard referencing website that could do your bibliography for you?
-Well, there is (almost), and it's undoubtedly one of the most useful websites for students!
+Imagine if there was a Harvard referencing website that could do your bibliography for you.
+Well, there is (almost).
+It's undoubtedly one of the most useful websites for students.

 Citizens Advice Bureau